Scott Young (writer): Life on the farm

 In 1967, Young bought a 100 acre farm near Omemee in Cavan Township and built a house there.
 In 1969, he asked to be transferred to the Globes news bureau in Ottawa.
 Shortly after arriving in Ottawa, he got into a dispute with his paper over the publication rights to excerpts from a book he had just written with Punch Imlach.
 The rights had been acquired by the Toronto Telegram, but the Globe wouldn't allow Young's writing to appear in a competing newspaper.
 He quit the Globe and accepted a job offer from Bassett to become sports editor and columnist at the Telegram, moving back to Toronto within weeks of his move to Ottawa.
 Young remained at the Telegram until the paper folded in 1971.
 He then rejoined the Globe and Mail.
 Young and his second wife separated in 1976, and in the fall of 1977, he moved in with fellow Globe writer Margaret Hogan.
 The two married in 1980.
 At the same time, Young had a falling out with the Globe over stories critical of Imlach written by Donald Ramsay and quit.
-He worked with former Toronto Maple Leafs owner Conn Smythe on Smythe's autobiography, which would be published after Smythe's death in November 1980.

 In 1980s, he wrote a series of detective stories that featured Inuit detective Matthew "Matteesie" Kitologitak, including "The Shaman's Knife" and "Murder in A Cold Climate".

 In 1988, Young received the Elmer Ferguson Memorial Award from the Hockey Hall of Fame as selected by the Professional Hockey Writers' Association.
 He was later inducted into the Manitoba Hockey Hall of Fame.

 Young and his wife sold the farm in the late 1980s and moved to Howth, Ireland, a suburb of North Dublin.
 In 1990, Young received an honorary doctorate from Trent University and donated many of his papers to the university's archives.
 The Youngs returned to Omemee in 1992 and repurchased their old farm, which Young owned for the rest of his life.
 Scott Young Public School in Omemee was named in his honour in 1993.
 His autobiography, A Writer's Life, was published in 1994.

 He wrote a book on his life with his son Neil, Neil and Me, in 1984.

 He and Margaret moved to Kingston, Ontario, in 2004, where he died the following year at age 87.